ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 #### Challenges:
 The main hurdles a player may face while solving the challenge include:
-- Finding a valid user for spearphishing.
+- Finding valid user for spearphishing.
 - Crafting a payload to work with ICMP (the payload needs to run as a low privilege user, performing tasks such as executing commands and data exfiltration).
 - Bypassing antivirus (ClamAV is installed on the machine and scans the payload, causing some payloads to take longer to execute or even get quarantined as they are scanned first).
 - ~~Discovering and exploiting the privilege escalation vector.~~

 #### For this solution we will cover:
-- Port Scanning/Checking for Open Services
+- Port scanning/checking for available services
-- Gathering Victim Information (Email Addresses)
+- Gathering victim information (email addresses)
-- Exploit Open Mail Relay (Find a valid user/victim)
+- Exploiting open mail relay (finding valid user/victim and sending the email using it)
-- Send Spearphishing Link to the victim containing crafted payload (crafted payload shared will be limited to only acquire user.txt file)
+- Sending spearphishing link to the victim containing crafted payload *(crafted payload for this solution will be limited to only acquire user.txt file)*

 ##### Port Scanning/Checking for Open Services